A container that stores encoded commands for the GPU to execute.

 Don't implement this protocol yourself; instead, create command buffer objects by calling a

-make method..
+command method..
 The command buffer can only be committed for execution on the command queue that created it.
 All command buffers sent to a single command queue are guaranteed to execute in the order in which the command buffers were enqueued.

 After creating a command buffer, you create encoder objects to fill the buffer with commands.
 The